* Soil’s carbon store being depleted, releasing CO2

 The degradation of peatlands is a particular concern.

-the careful use of animal manure or chemical fertilisers and
+To ensure soil carbon stocks are enhanced, not depleted, UNEP suggested agricultural methods such as reduced tillage and the careful use of animal manure or chemical fertilisers and crop rotation.